-Google’s Featured Snippet is the latest edition in the search engine’s quest to give users quick and accurate answers to their questions.
-Getting into Google’s Featured Snippet is a great way to build more traffic to your site.
+Google’s Featured Snippet is the latest edition in the search engine’s quest to give users quick and accurate answers to their queries.
+Getting into Google’s Featured Snippet helps gain visibility for your content and build you as an expert, but it may hurt your traffic metric as users may get everything they need from the snippet without ever clicking through to your website.
+Still, Google’s featured snippet is seen by most SEO experts as valuable, so you should focus on getting your content into the featured snippet.
 But, how do you do that?

-If you want your business to benefit, here are my tips to help you on your way.
+If you want your business to benefit from Google’s Featured Snippet, here are my tips to help you on your way.

 Let’s look at a featured snippet:

 Like most things SEO, there’s no definitive answer, but there are a few solid clues.
 Research by industry titans like Moz, suggests that businesses should focus on the following to increase their chances of being chosen as Google’s Featured Snippet:

 - Your site’s authority on the search subject

 - The speed, security, and reliability of your site

 In other words, exactly the same tips that apply to all SEO issues.

 If your site is #1 already, you stand a pretty good chance of snagging Google’s Featured Snippet spot.
 But that’s by no means a certainty because only 30.9% of featured snippets are actually from the #1 ranking site.